dgaydukov/cert-aws/files/sa.md

 So if user is assigned to 2 groups he would get all permissions from 2 groups at the same time, but if he assigned 2 roles, he can use only one at a time (by assuming one role)

 Tokens
-* Access token - combination of an access key ID (20 characters) and an access secret key (40 characters)
+* Access token - combination of Access Key ID (20 chars) + Secret Access Key (40 characters) aws prevents replay attack by using timestamp in signature and if request older that 15 min, it's rejected.
 * Session Token - temporary session token to authenticate